mateusz0909/mateusz0909/README.md

 #### <div align="center">Hi, I'm Mateusz, a junior self-taught front-end developer.
 I'm passionate about creating useful, user-friendly web experiences.
 I have a passion for learning and recently gained the skills to build modern websites using HTML, CSS, and JavaScript.

 I'm currently working on mastering the latest web technologies, including React and Vue.
-I'm also exploring other technologies such as Node.js nd to expand my skillset.
+I'm also exploring other technologies such as Node.js to expand my skillset.

 </div>